MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidsdi/nf-hidsdi-hidd_getinputreport.md

 - [HidP_GetUsageValueArray](../hidpi/nf-hidpi-hidp_getusagevaluearray.md)
 - [HidP_GetValueCaps](../hidpi/nf-hidpi-hidp_getvaluecaps.md)

-For an example of how to parse a HID report, see the [HClient](/samples/microsoft/windows-driver-samples/hclient-sample-application/)sample application.
+For an example of how to parse a HID report, see the [HClient](/samples/microsoft/windows-driver-samples/hclient-sample-application/) sample application.

 Only user-mode applications can call **HidD_GetInputReport**.
 Kernel-mode drivers can use an [IOCTL_HID_GET_INPUT_REPORT](../hidclass/ni-hidclass-ioctl_hid_get_input_report.md)request.